ArcticaProject/ArcticaDocs/Telekinesis/Telekinesis-Framework.md

 strictly server side application.
 Telekinesis mediates the communication between those server side and client side application parts.

-You can imagine Telekines as a rubber band between two application parts (one client side, one server side).
+You can imagine Telekinesis as a rubber band between two application parts (one client side, one server side).
 All communication between those application counterparts goes "through" that rubber band.